darkawesome/blog/content/blog/Voronoi.md

 draft: true
 ---

-The following is work from my undergrad apart of a geology class in 2023 using voroni polygons and other tools to look at air quality in California.
+The following is work from my undergrad apart of a geology class in 2023 using Voronoi polygons and other tools to look at air quality in California.
 <!--more-->

 ## Lab 4: Using Voronoi Polygons for Air Quality Monitoring Network Design